On this wild night, the most important Baby Bomber isn't Aaron Judge

 Still, he is not sweating his first win-or-go-home start Tuesday night in the American League wild-card game against the Minnesota Twins.

-"It's the same game," the 23-year-old Severino said with a big belly laugh, seemingly unworried and unfazed as he stood in front of his locker.
+"It's the same game," Severino, 23, said with a big belly laugh, seemingly unworried and unfazed as he stood in front of his locker.
 "I just have to go out there and have fun."

 Severino has done a lot in 2017, moving from a career crossroads to becoming the Yankees' ace.
 A year ago, Severino regressed, with demotions to Triple-A and to the bullpen.
 If he didn't perform this season, the Yankees might have made him a full-time reliever.
-He credits his improvement,which has meant more precision with his fastball/slider/change-up combo, to his work with Hall of Famer Pedro Martinez in the Dominican last winter.
+He credits his improvement,which has meant more precision with his fastball/slider/changeup combo, to his work with Hall of Famer Pedro Martinez in the Dominican last winter.

 "He told me that if I change my mechanics a little bit, I'll be more consistent in my strike zone," Severino said.
 "That's what I did, and that's how that worked out and helped me."

-In the regular season, the right-hander with a 100-mph fastball went 14-6 with a 2.98 ERA.
+In the regular season, the right-hander with a 100 mph fastball went 14-6 with a 2.98 ERA.
 That won't win him a Cy Young Award, but he very well could place in the top three in voting.
 And if he's the Severino of the regular season, opposing Twins starter Ervin Santana will have a tough time going pitch-for-pitch with him.

 "Hopefully, he is mentally tough enough to do the exact same thing," said Al Leiter, an analyst for the YES and MLB networks who appeared in 21 postseason games and won two rings during parts of 19 seasons in the big leagues.
 "That is the separator.
 You don't rise to the occasion.
 You just continue to do what you've been doing.